khaebler/hello-world/README.md

 # hello-world
 learning to use github
-/nlearning how to make changes to things
+learning how to make changes to things